leendrew/mini-constructor/README.md

 ## Features

-- Switch between view and edit modes;
+- Switch between View and Edit modes;
 - Add new Section;
 - Delete Section;
-- Save Sections to local storage;
+- Synchronize Sections state to local storage;
 - Text Section:
+  - On Edit mode:
-  - On edit mod change title or description.
+    - Change title or description.
 - Cards Section:
+  - On Edit mode:
-  - On edit mod change icon, title or description of each card;
+    - Change icon, title or description of each card;
-  - On edit mod delete card.
+    - Delete card;
+    - Move cards between each other and other cards sections.
 - Pokemons Section:
+  - On Edit mode:
     - Load 5 more pokemons;
-  - Filter them by name using text input.
+    - Filter them by name using text input;
+    - Move cards between each other and other cards sections.

 ## Stack